 - Create a more effective chargeback prevention strategy

 - Successfully dispute chargebacks and recover more revenue

 - Improve the merchant’s reputation at the issuer level

 - Decrease fraud

-We believe chargeback management demands a dynamic approach.
-Tactics of the past, no matter how successful they were, are not capable of handling today’s threats.
-The only way to adequately address a merchant’s needs is to understand every minute detail of the business’s chargeback activity.
+Experience shows that chargeback management demands a dynamic approach.
+The only way to adequately address a merchant’s needs is to understand even the minute details of the business’s chargeback activity.

 What You Don’t Know Will Hurt You